THGLab/cool-walking/README.md

 Optionally, two OpenMM .xml restart files can be loaded in, one for the low temperature walker and one for the high temperature.
 These are –low_restart and –high_restart for the argument parser.
 All other inputs have default values, more information can be found using the –help option.

+**NOTE: This assumes that you have OpenMM installed, and can run a simple MD simulation using OpenMM using a python script**

 As set up, an example TCW simulation could be run from the command line as:

 	python TCW_run.py –pdb ‘alanine_hydr.pdb’ –temperature_file ‘temperatures.txt’ –forcefield ‘amber99sb.xml’ –watermodel ‘tip3p.xml’